- Involve patients in decisions about their care.

 - The GMC says you have a duty to act if you believe 'patient safety or care is being compromised by the practice of colleagues...'
 This duty overrides any personal or professional loyalties.

 - If the concerns relate to another care provider, such as a care home, you should usually inform a senior manager in the first instance.
-However, if they are implicated, you may need to inform the Care Quality Commission or equivalent regulator.
-Seek advice from your local safeguarding lead if you are unsure.
+However, if they are implicated, you may need to inform the Care Quality Commission (CQC) or equivalent regulator.
+Seek advice from your local safeguarding lead if you're unsure.

 - Keep a written record of your concerns and the steps you have taken to resolve them.

-- Expect to be updated.
-If you believe nothing has been done to address the issue, you may need to inform the regulator, for example the Care Quality Commission.
-Seek advice from the MDU first.
+- Ask to be kept updated in writing, and check that you have been.
+If you believe nothing has been done to address the issue, you may need to inform the regulator, such as the CQC.
+Contact us for advice first.

 - Employers are obliged to obtain Disclosure and Barring Service (DBS) (or Disclosure Scotland) checks if staff work with vulnerable groups.
 Your duties as an employer also include providing information to the DBS about employees who may pose a risk, or who have harmed children or vulnerable adults.